keeyong/data-engineering-study/pyspark/README.md

       * By partitioning the data based on the value of one or more columns, common queries can be answered more efficiently by reading only the relevant fraction of the total dataset.
   * Fortunately, Structured Streaming makes it easy to convert these periodic batch jobs to a real-time data pipeline.
 Streaming jobs are expressed using the same APIs as batch data.
 Additionally, the engine provides the same fault-tolerance and data consistency guarantees as periodic batch jobs, while providing much lower end-to-end latency.

+### Unsupported Operations in Structured Streaming

+There are a few DataFrame/Dataset operations that are not supported with streaming DataFrames/Datasets.
+Some of them are as follows.

+* Multiple streaming aggregations (i.e. a chain of aggregations on a streaming DF) are not yet supported on streaming Datasets.
+* Limit and take first N rows are not supported on streaming Datasets.
+* Distinct operations on streaming Datasets are not supported.
+* Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.
+* Few types of outer joins on streaming Datasets are not supported.
+See the support matrix in the Join Operations section for more details.

+In addition, there are some Dataset methods that will not work on streaming Datasets.
+They are actions that will immediately run queries and return results, which does not make sense on a streaming Dataset.
+Rather, those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).

+* count() - Cannot return a single count from a streaming Dataset.
+Instead, use ds.groupBy().count() which returns a streaming Dataset containing a running count.
+* foreach() - Instead use ds.writeStream.foreach(...) (see next section).
+* show() - Instead use the console sink (see next section).

+If you try any of these operations, you will see an AnalysisException like “operation XYZ is not supported with streaming DataFrames/Datasets”.
+While some of them may be supported in future releases of Spark, there are others which are fundamentally hard to implement on streaming data efficiently.
+For example, sorting on the input stream is not supported, as it requires keeping track of all the data received in the stream.
+This is therefore fundamentally hard to execute efficiently.

 ## Example Scripts Overview

 ### Running structured_network_wordcount.py